-A TRADITION OF ENGAGING TALKS ON SCIENCE

-- PI has held over 125 monthly Public Lectures and special talks for capacity live audiences that are rebroadcast on TV and available on PI's website. - Lecturers in the 2008-09 Public Lecture season included Brian Schmidt (Australian National University), Leonard Mlodinow (Caltech), Brian Greene (Columbia University), Frank Wilczek (MIT), Ben Schumacher (Kenyon College), Rob Cook (Pixar Animation), Roger Penrose (University of Oxford), and Patrick Hayden (McGill University)
+A TRADITION OF ENGAGING TALKS ON SCIENCE - PI has held over 125 monthly Public Lectures and special talks for capacity live audiences that are rebroadcast on TV and available on PI's website. - Lecturers in the 2008-09 Public Lecture season included Brian Schmidt (Australian National University), Leonard Mlodinow (Caltech), Brian Greene (Columbia University), Frank Wilczek (MIT), Ben Schumacher (Kenyon College), Rob Cook (Pixar Animation), Roger Penrose (University of Oxford), and Patrick Hayden (McGill University)

 IT'S ALL ONLINE

 Most PI Outreach programming is freely available on our website, including ISSYP lectures, Perimeter Explorations, Meet a Scientist, the Power of Ideas, and much more.
-See it all at: www.perimeterinstitute.ca with Alice & Bob as they wonder about our amazing universe.
+See it all at: www.perimeterinstitute.ca

+Alice & Bob in Wonderland